 Christmas Desserts From Around The World

-Whether you are enjoying a White Christmas in Europe or spending your festive family time in the pool during an Australian summer, dessert is an essential part of every Christmas menu!
+Whether you are enjoying a White Christmas in Europe strolling through Christmas markets or spending your festive family time in the pool during an Australian summer, dessert is an essential part of every Christmas menu!

-For families who’d like to add a few new flavours into their Christmas feasting, without abandoning tradition entirely, here is a list of traditional Christmas desserts from around the world:
+For families who’d like to add a few new flavours into their Christmas feasting, without abandoning tradition entirely, here is a list of popular Christmas desserts from around the world:

 This Chocolate Almond Babka is a fun twist on traditional babka, swirled with chocolate filling, and sprinkled with crushed almonds.